kobertlam/Energy_ETF_RYE_Forecast/README.md

 ### Questions to be Answered

+1. Are there seasonal trends and patterns on the Energy ETF?
+Can we forecast the future ETF prices solely based on the historical ETF prices (time series)?
-1. Is there any relationship between the crude oil prices and the stock prices of the oil companies?
+2. Is there any relationship between the crude oil prices and the ETF prices?
+Can we forecast the future ETF price based on both the historical ETF prices and the historical crude oil prices?
-2. What are the trends and patterns of the stock prices within our portfolio?
-3. Which oil company stock(s) would be affected the most by the crude oil prices?
-Which would be affect the least?
-4. Any sessional trends and patterns on crude oil prices?

 ### Benefits